The Creators of Linkerd

 Prometheus instance that aggregates metrics data from the proxies, as well as

 components such as destination (service discovery), identity (certificate

-public-api (web and CLI endpoints).
+authority), and public-api (web and CLI endpoints).
 The data plane, by

 contrast, is just a single linkerd-proxy next to an application instance.
 This